Nuclear Medicine Technology Major - Bachelor of Science (BS)

 Nuclear Medicine Technology admission policy

-The university sponsors up to 21 clinical interns each year.
+The university sponsors up to 25 clinical interns each year.
 The size of the nuclear medicine technology program is limited by these internships.
-Students must make formal application to the program during the spring semester of either their sophomore or junior year (see adviser).
+Students must make formal application to the program during the fall semester of either their sophomore or junior year (see adviser).
 Refer to the sample degree plan tab.
-A Nuclear Medicine Technology Professional Program Selection Committee composed of representatives from the university and the program’s clinical affiliates evaluates each application on the basis of the applicant’s past academic performance (a minimum cumulative GPA of 2.50 is required for admission into the professional program), their references, their past work experience, and the results of a formal interview.
+A Nuclear Medicine Technology Professional Program Selection Committee composed of representatives from the university, healthcare community, and the program’s clinical affiliates evaluates each application on the basis of the applicant’s past academic performance (a minimum cumulative GPA of 2.50 is required for admission into the professional program), their references, their past work experience, and the results of a formal interview.
 Based on these factors, the applicants are ranked and accepted for entry into the professional program.

 Nuclear Medicine Technology admission to internship and completion of degree policy